DavidChristianOhnmacht/DavidChristianOhnmacht.github.io/_pages/cv.md

 Academic experience
 ======
-* 2026-present: Postdoc
+* 2026-present: Postdoc at QuTech, TU Delft

-* 2021-2026: PhD student in physics.
+* 2021-2026: PhD student in physics at University of Konstanz.
 First and corresponding author of four articles.
 Thesis: Transport Mechanisms and Topology in Superconducting Junctions

 * 2024-2025: Co-Supervisor for Master Student Valentin Wilhelm.
 Thesis: Non-hermitian topology, spin physics and transport in hybrid superconducting nanosystems.